jaredcnance/jaredcnance.github.io/src/__wip/leveling-up-your-dotnet-testing/index.md

 I recommend a 1:1 relationship between `src` projects and `tests` projects.
 This makes it very clear where tests should live for a specific piece of functionality.
-It also mitigates the risk that a test project could be running different assemblies than what the application actually runs.
+It also mitigates the risk that a test project could be running different assembly versions than what the application actually runs.
 If a test project references several different application projects, and those projects reference a common dependency at different versions it will have to generate
 [assembly redirects](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/redirect-assembly-versions)